memirio/Spectrums/README.md

 3. **Embedding**: Each expansion is embedded with CLIP, then averaged and normalized to create the query vector
 4. **Matching**: Images are ranked by cosine similarity to this expanded query embedding

+**Category-Aware Expansions:**
+- **Website category**: Uses global curated expansions and generic Groq expansions
+- **Packaging category**: Uses packaging-specific curated expansions (e.g., "love" → "soft pink and red color palette on product labels")
+- **Brand category**: Uses brand-specific curated expansions (e.g., "love" → "warm romantic color palette in brand identity")
+- **"All" category**: When searching across all categories, the system generates and caches expansions for all categories (website, packaging, brand) in parallel

 **Storage Strategy:**
 - **Curated expansions**: Hand-crafted expansions stored in `src/lib/query-expansions.json` (versioned, reviewable)
-- **Groq-generated expansions**: LLM-generated expansions cached in SQLite `QueryExpansion` table (efficient, analyzable)
+- **Groq-generated expansions**: LLM-generated expansions cached in SQLite `QueryExpansion` table with category field (efficient, analyzable, category-aware)
-- **Hybrid lookup**: System checks curated JSON first, then database cache, then generates new expansions if needed
+- **Hybrid lookup**: System checks curated JSON first (category-specific if available), then database cache (filtered by category), then generates new expansions if needed
+- **Category field**: Expansions are stored with a `category` field (`global` for website/default, `packaging`, `brand`, etc.) to enable category-specific caching

 **Example expansions:**
-- **"euphoric"** → "bright and pastel color palette with soft gradients", "rounded shapes with shimmering effects", "vibrant splashes of color on neutral backgrounds"
+- **"euphoric"** (website) → "bright and pastel color palette with soft gradients", "rounded shapes with shimmering effects", "vibrant splashes of color on neutral backgrounds"
-- **"serene"** → "soft blue and pale green color palette", "gentle natural textures with muted colors", "calming atmospheric effects with light gradients"
+- **"serene"** (website) → "soft blue and pale green color palette", "gentle natural textures with muted colors", "calming atmospheric effects with light gradients"
-- **"bold"** → "thick black lines and geometric shapes", "bold sans-serif fonts in dark colors", "high contrast color schemes with deep shadows"
+- **"bold"** (website) → "thick black lines and geometric shapes", "bold sans-serif fonts in dark colors", "high contrast color schemes with deep shadows"
+- **"love"** (packaging) → "soft pink and red color palette on product labels", "warm romantic colors on packaging boxes"
+- **"love"** (brand) → "warm romantic color palette in brand identity", "affectionate design with heart motifs in logos"

 **Configuration:**
 - Requires `GROQ_API_KEY` environment variable
 - Uses Groq API (OpenAI-compatible) with `llama-3.3-70b-versatile` model
 - Automatically tries multiple models if one is blocked
-- Expansions are cached in database to avoid repeated LLM calls
+- Expansions are cached in database per category to avoid repeated LLM calls
+- When searching "all" category, expansions are generated for all categories in parallel (non-blocking)

 **Adding curated expansions:**
 Edit `src/lib/query-expansions.json` to add hand-crafted expansions for common abstract terms.
 These take precedence over LLM-generated expansions.
+For category-specific expansions, add them to the appropriate category section in `src/lib/query-expansion.ts`.

 ---